pranigopu/pranigopu.github.io/docs/philosophy/human-consciousness-and-free-will.md

 Causality is inherent in the very fact of existence, hence no part of reality can exist apart from it.
 Now, consciousness is a part of reality, and thus, has a certain identity and can cause certain effects unique to it, effects that cannot exist apart from it.
 In other words, given other necessary conditions, the consciousness is the necessary and sufficient cause, i.e. the driving cause for a range of effects made possible by the necessary conditions.
 To be clear, anything that exists is such that its nature is the driving cause for a range of effects made possible by the necessary conditions: a rock acts in a way distinctive to a rock that no amount of outside factors could determine by themselves, a tree's growth toward sunlight is inherent in its nature and not determined purely by outside factors, etc.

-Now, consider a kind of consciousness whose fundamental feature is the capacity for self-awareness, and by extension, self-determined awareness (_note that not every kind of consciousness has these attributes_).
-Then, such a consciousness can and does act in a self-determined way.
-Given other necessary conditions, your nature as a volitional being is the driving cause in the nature of your conscious actions; your conscious actions are _yours_, _self-determined_.
+Now, consider a kind of consciousness whose fundamental feature is the capacity for self-awareness.
+Then, such a consciousness can and does act in a self-determined way, because its awareness of itself and its contents can be and often is an essential factor in its own actions (by "actions", I mean actions _of_ consciousness, rather than physical actions made _with_ consciousness).
+Hence, given other necessary conditions, your nature as a volitional being is the driving cause in the nature of your conscious actions; your conscious actions are _yours_, _self-determined_.
 Note that free will cannot exist apart from causality, since without causality, the nature of one's consciousness would have no effect on the nature of one's actions.
 Free will is not at odds with causality but precisely its extension in the context of a self-aware consciousness.

 A variety of factors play a role in shaping what is and is not possible to you, and what is and is not favourable or unfavourable with respect to some purpose.
 Given these factors and their effects, _you_ are the driving cause for action toward realising one or some of the many possibilities.
 Free will is essentially the recognition of the fact that in the chain of cause-and-effect that leads to your actions, you yourself are an essential cause.
 You exist in reality, have a certain nature and have certain kinds of actions possible to you.
 The factors in the broader context in which you exist cannot be contradicted by you, but that is precisely the basis of the efficacy of your free will; if there were no definite results of definite factors, no action toward a definite potential would be possible.